The Way of The Witch

 Through my years of herbal study, I have discovered that much of what our bodies need for optimal health and wellness can be found growing all around us, often in our own back yards.
 As so many amazing advancements have been made in the practice of western medicine, it has been easy to forget the wisdom of the crones, sages, shamans and wise-women of our past, and the simplicity of bringing our bodies into balance naturally.
 I believe that there is nothing more empowering than knowing we are capable of maintaining a positive state of health and effectively healing any issues that may arise.
 By gaining a basic understanding of the resources available to us, we take control of our own health and wellbeing by empowering ourselves with knowledge.

-Throughout the past 20 years I have had the privilege of helping many people discover how to use herbal medicine and be efficient in healing quickly when issues arise.
+Throughout the past 20+ years I have had the privilege of helping many people discover how to use herbal medicine and be efficient in healing quickly when issues arise.
 This can often be attained by gaining just a basic understanding of herbal medicine.
 I have seen lives change as people have learned to use herbs to enhance their healing process with issues ranging from acne to cancer, and have been fortunate to watch their transformations as they discover their ability to take greater control of their own lives.
 I firmly believe that this is possible for everyone, not just a fortunate few.

 Whether you are suffering from illness, or simply looking to gain information to enhance your health, I invite you to navigate the following herbal reference chart.
-This chart contains basic information on easy to find herbs, their medicinal properties, and common uses.* It is by no means a complete guide, but a beginning reference tool for those who are interested in learning to harness the healing powers of the plant world.
+This chart contains basic information on easy to find herbs, their medicinal properties, and common uses.

 Herbal Reference Chart